 Small wonder this reading is chosen for the season of Epiphany.
 Merriam-Webster defines that word, "epiphany," as "a moment in which you suddenly see or understand something in a new or very clear way."
 Is that how we're supposed to discern God's call?
 By experiencing epiphanies like John and Peter?

 Just this morning on the way to church, I was listening to NPR's "On Being" with Krista Tippet, and I heard her say, "Spiritual life at its best is reality-based."
-Well, that kind of sudden clarity does happen sometimes, and when it does, we should listen to it and trust it -- but it doesn't happen very often.
+Well, that kind of sudden clarity does happen sometimes in our spiritual realities, and when it does, we should listen to it and trust it -- but it doesn't happen very often.
 It sure didn't happen at my Baltimore speakeasy!
 (Though to be fair, it was called the Owl Bar, not the Dove Bar.)

 That's just not how God usually communicates with us, is it?
 Epiphanies rarely come in one big expected boom.
 That's why I like the Eastern Orthodox Church's original approach to the season.
 Epiphany wasn't just about the three wisemen, but also Christ's birth, His Baptism, John's preachings, and the first miracles, all wrapped up into one celebration.
 Taken together, only then does the epiphany of Jesus' identity -- of the good news that God is among us -- begin to emerge.